Matheus Oliveira (footballer, born 1997): Santos

-Born in São Paulo, Matheus joined Santos' youth setup in September 2013 at the age of 17, after starting it out at Audax.
-On 26 April 2016 he renewed his contract until 2019, and was promoted to the first team by manager Dorival Júnior in August.
+Born in São Paulo, Matheus started to play football at Audax before joining Santos.
+In September 2013, he joined Santos' youth setup at the age of 17.

-Matheus made his unofficial first team debut on 8 October 2016, playing the last 30 minutes and assisting Fabián Noguera's goal in a 1–1 friendly draw against Benfica.
-His professional debut occurred the following 29 March, after he replaced Léo Cittadini in a 3–1 Campeonato Paulista home win against Grêmio Novorizontino.
+Matheus renewed his contract until 2019 on 26 April 2016, and was promoted to the first team by manager Dorival Júnior in August.
+On 8 October, he made his unofficial first team debut, playing the last 30 minutes and assisting Fabián Noguera's goal in a 1–1 friendly draw against Benfica.
+The following 29 March, he made his professional debut as a substitute for Léo Cittadini in a 3–1 Campeonato Paulista win against Novorizontino.
+On 16 September 2017, he replaced Cittadini again in a 2–0 Série A loss against Botafogo, making his Série A debut.